karthikairam/payment-system-using-ddd/README.md

     - Both payment & student information required for receipt will be stored locally in an expected format.

 - Used `@RequiredArgsConstructor` for constructor injection
-- Two type of service classes might be used here as part of **DDD** approach
+- Two type of service classes may have been used in some parts of service to comply with **DDD** approach
-  - `**ApplicationService` class - to execute application level business logics
+  - `**ApplicationService` class - to execute application level business logics (aka `UseCase` classes)
   - `**DomainService` class - to execute Domain business logics.
     - **Optional** if only one **AggregateRoot** is involved.
 Ex: `student-service`.
     - It is only applicable when two or more **AggregateRoots** has to be accessed and orchestrated to execute